Skip to Main Content

 CCTC’s Instructional Design Standards provide a framework to guide and support faculty as they create and deliver engaging, accessible, and student-centered courses.

-Student Orientation to D2L & Technology: Instructors orient students to D2L/technology and its use in the course.
+Student Orientation to LMS & Technology: Instructors orient students to LMS/technology and its use in the course.

-• Provide contact information for Help Desk/D2L Support
+• Provide contact information for Help Desk/LMS Support

 Rationale/Purpose:

-Helping students get oriented to D2L minimizes questions and confusion and lets students focus on the important stuff in your course.
+Helping students get oriented to LMS minimizes questions and confusion and lets students focus on the important stuff in your course.

-Accessibility: Instructors create an unbiased learning environment for all students.
+Accessibility: Instructors create a learning environment to accommodate the needs and abilities of all students.
 Instructors ensure all course materials meet accessibility standards.

 • Comply with ADA accessibility guidelines